Fix a leak week is March 18 to 24, 2019.

 This is sometimes as simple as tightening the faucet taps.
 If the taps are still dripping you may need to replace some parts inside, usually referred to as washers or cartridges depending on the model.
 These easy to install devices are available from your local plumbing retailer.If you are looking to reduce your flow out of your faucets, contact Manitoba Hydro as they have water-saving faucet aerators included in their Power Smart Water & Energy Saver Program

-Note: If you have any difficulty, we recommend you contact a licensed plumber.
+Note: If you have any difficulty, we recommend you contact a plumber.

 Fix those leaks immediately

-Plumbing leaks can waste water every day.
-In many cases, fixture replacement parts are inexpensive, pay for themselves quickly, and can be installed by do-it-yourselfers or plumbing professionals.
+Water leaks can waste water every day.
+In many cases, fixture replacement parts are inexpensive, pay for themselves quickly, and can be installed by yourself or plumbing professionals.

 Every drop counts!